-16.6.2.3.
-Threatened fauna species
+16.6.2.3 Threatened fauna species

-One threatened fauna species listed under the EPBC Act was recorded at the airport site during the field surveys - the Grey-headed Flying-fox.
-Three additional species listed under the EPBC Act are considered likely to occur at the airport site and include the Australasian Bittern, Swift Parrot and Australian Painted Snipe (refer to Table 16-6).
-Assessments of significance were prepared for the Grey-headed Flying-fox and the Swift Parrot, the results of which are provided below.
-The Australasian Bittern and Australian Painted Snipe may occur at the airport site on a transient basis and only low quality potential habitat is present at the airport site for these species.
+Threatened fauna species recorded site or otherwise considered to potentially occur at the airport site are discussed in Section 16.3.3.4.
+As discussed, the Grey-headed flying fox was recorded at the airport site while the Swift Parrot was considered likely to occur.
+As such, an assessment of significance has been undertaken for potential impacts to these species.

+The Australasian Bittern and Australian Painted Snipe may occur at the airport site on a transient basis with only low quality potential habitat present at the airport site for these species.
 The construction and operation of the airport is highly unlikely to have a significant impact on these species and, as such, assessments of significance were not prepared for these species.

-Grev-headed Flying-fox
+Grey-headed Flying-fox

 The airport site may provide foraging habitat during food bottlenecks for the Grey-headed Flyingfox.
 Much of the foraging habitat in the locality would be of a similar nature and may comprise habitat critical to the survival of the species, as defined in the draft recovery plan for the Greyheaded Flying-fox (DECCW 2009).
-Construction of the Stage 1 development would require the removal of approximately 120.6 hectares of foraging habitat and 78.6 hectares of foraging habitat for the long term development, which is a large area of foraging habitat in a fragmented rural landscape.
+Construction of the Stage 1 development would require the removal of approximately 141.8 hectares of foraging habitat and 64.4 hectares of foraging habitat for the long term development.
+This amounts to a large area of foraging habitat in a fragmented rural landscape.